 The philosophy of Forest Schools is to inspire individuals of any age through positive outdoor experiences.

-Decision making: It allows children to grow in their ability to take decisions in their play and negotiation with each other.
+- Decision making: The children grow in their ability to take decisions in their play and in negotiation with each other.

-"There is no such thing as bad weather, only bad clothing"
+"There is no such thing as bad weather, only unsuitable clothing."